Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 - SignWriting-centered
 - empirically grounded
-- modest enough to begin
+- focused enough to begin
 - reusable in its outputs
-- clear about what evidence does and does not prove
+- clear about what evidence establishes and what the next study should test

 It becomes weaker if it drifts into: